Week Without Driving

 moved from the Transportation Budget to the General Fund in 2023, meaning funding for bus service must now compete with many other important services.
 Before that, funding for public transportation was essentially flat, with highways getting nine times more than public transit and rail.

-The average cost to own and operate a car, according to the U.S. Bureau of Transportation Statistics is more than $12,000 per year.
+The average cost to own and operate a car, according to the U.S. Bureau of Transportation Statistics, is more than $12,000 per year.

 Here are more articles from the WWD national organizers and supporting organizations: